 There are 5 steps in a VEC attack:

-Step 2, Compromise.
+- Step two is the compromise.
 Potentially done through buying credentials on the darknet, through sending credential phishing emails or finding which vendor accounts have MFA vulnerabilities, However it happens, a VEC attack is not possible without compromising the account and gaining access.

-Step 3 is to wait.
+- Step three is to wait.
 This step is optional.
 Once the attacker is in the account, they may wait for a conversation related to payments to naturally occur.
 In less patient situations, the attacker might skip this step and force the issue by initiating a banking change.

-Step 5 is a redirect (Optional).
+- Step five is a redirect.
 This is also an optional step.
 When a conversation is underway, it’s common for the attacker to fork the conversation to a lookalike vendor domain to keep the conversation further away from the real vendor and their SOC team.
-This happens via a mail rule change, where the Reply-To address changes to the lookalike domain.
+This happens via a mail rule change, where the reply-to address changes to the lookalike domain.
 A redirect is not a hard and fast rule but does happen.

-The following example begins at Step 4 and takes place over the span of a few hours on a Monday morning.
+The following example begins at step four and takes place over the span of a few hours on a Monday morning.